If you're good at other trivia games it don't mean Jack now.

 Fill in the Blank: Here, you have to type in the answer instead of selecting from four choices.

-Whatshisname Question: Similar to a "Fill in the Blank" but with clues to what the host is thinking about.
+Whatshisname Question: Similar to a "Fill in the Blank" but I'll give out clues to what I'm thinking about.

 Dis or Dat: I'll read you a list of seven things, and for each, I'll want you to tell me if it belongs in category A, or category B (like "A Blaxploitation Movie" or "A Brand of White Bread").
 And on some "Dis or Dats", I may add "Both" as a third option.
 Unless your opponents are playing online, only one player gets to play for this question.
 Otherwise, your friends who might be sitting by the TV tonight with you, get a chance to steal some cash whenever you get things wrong and they get 'em right.

 Three-Way: Similar to "Dis or Dat", I'll give you a list of seven things, with three categories to put them in.
 The game will flip between the three answers randomly, and you have to buzz in when you see the right one.

 Old Man: "Back in my day, we didn't have your fancy online multiplayer thingamawhatsits, we all had to huddle around the same computer.
 We had "Dis or Dats" everyone could play back then.
 We called 'em "Three-Ways", and by gum, we were grateful!

 Wendithap'n: My partner Schmitty runs this one.
 So, he'll place the "primary" event on the top of your screen and then lists a bunch of other events, let's call them "secondaries".
 While he does that, you've got to decide whether a "secondary" happened before or after the "primary" occurred.
 Or whether we're such big fat liars that we've listed an event that never happened at all!
 Sometimes, you might need an order sequence to get through this one, so pay attention.